This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 14. Roaring Brook Nature Center

-This nature museum and sanctuary opened as long ago as 1948, and in the 1960s was gifted the adjacent Werner Farm, over 100 acres.
+This nature museum and sanctuary first opened as long ago as 1948.
+In the 1960s the property was gifted the adjacent Werner Farm, over 100 acres.

-At Roaring Brook you can peruse permanent and changing exhibits on the local landscape and wildlife, view a replica Eastern Woodland Native American longhouse and check out a beaver wetland exhibit.
+At Roaring Brook you can peruse permanent and changing exhibits on the local landscape and wildlife.
+There’s also a replica Eastern Woodland Native American longhouse, and a beaver wetland exhibit, which I adored.

-The center keeps a small collection of animals, like birds in outdoor flight cages, and has colourful outdoor gardens alive with wildflowers, butterflies and birds in spring and summer.
+The center keeps a small collection of animals, like birds in outdoor free-flight aviaries.
+Meanwhile the colorful outdoor gardens are alive with wildflowers, butterflies and birds in spring and summer.

-Roaring Brook also looks after five miles of trails disappearing into the neighbouring Werner’s Woods, and you can get hold of trail maps and wildlife checklist at the center’s store.
+Roaring Brook also looks after five miles of trails disappearing into the neighboring Werner’s Woods.
+You can get hold of trail maps and a wildlife checklist at the center’s store.

 15. Simsbury Farms Golf Course

-With its sharp elevation changes, narrow fairways, water and bunkers, Simsbury Farms poses a challenge for golfers of all levels, and comes with a new clubhouse, a generous practice green and a driving range.
+With its sharp elevation changes, narrow fairways, water and bunkers, Simsbury Farms poses a challenge for golfers of all levels.
+Complementing the track is a clubhouse from the 2010s, a generous practice green, and a driving range.